-Prerequisites for the course: It is assumed that students have theoretical knowledge about various biomolecules.
-Objective: This course provides opportunities for hands-on experience microbiological and biochemical concepts in laboratory s Content: Standard curves for carbohydrates, proteins and lipids.
+Prerequisites for the course: It is assumed that students have theoretical knowledg various biomolecules. e about Objective: This course provides opportunities for hands-on experien microbiological and biochemical concepts in laboratory set to the set of th nce with etup.
+Content: Standard curves for carbohydrates, proteins and lipids.
 (8hrs, refs.
 1 and 2) Enzyme assay.
 (4 hrs, refs.
 1 and 2) Precipitation of protein from solution by salting out.
 (6 hrs, refs.
 1 and 2) Dialysis.
 (6 hrs, refs.
 1 and 2) Specific activity, fold purification, percentage yield of enzyme.
 (6 hrs, refs.
 1 and 2) 30 hrs Pedagogy: Experiments in the laboratory.
 References/ Readings: Plummer M.U. & Plummer D.T.
 (2008).
 An Introduction to Practical Biochemistry (3rd edn), Tata McGraw Hill Publishing Company.
 New Delhi.
 Murray R.K., Bender D.A., Botham K.M., Kennelly P.J., Rodwell V.W. & Weil P.A.
 (2018).
-Harper's Illustrated Biochemistry (31st edn), The McGraw-Hill Companies, Inc. NewYork.
+Harper's Illustrated Biochemistry (31st edn), The McGraw- Hill Companies, Inc. NewYork.
 Course Outcomes: Estimate the concentration of various biomolecules.
 Measure and calculate enzyme activity, specific activity and fold change.
 Assess the efficiency of protein purification by salting out and dialysis method.
 Design and perform experimental work on extracellular enzymes.